ConceptPrism: Concept Disentanglement in Personalized Diffusion Models via Residual Token Optimization: Experiments

 \subsection{Qualitative Analysis}

 \paragraph{Discrete Subject Personalization.}

-As visualized in Figure~\ref{fig:qual_object}, our method faithfully adheres to the given text prompt while maintaining the high-fidelity visual details of the personalized subject.
-DreamBooth transforms background elements (e.g., red bricks, a jungle-style sofa) along with the subject and often reproduces compositions similar to the reference images.
-In contrast, our method transforms only the target subject in alignment with the prompt, implying our token separation strategy effectively prevents residual concept entanglement.
-Custom Diffusion and DisenBooth show high text alignment but suffer from low concept fidelity, tending to ignore the target subject as prompts become more complex.
-However, ours robustly preserves the detailed expression of the target concept even under challenging prompts.
-DisEnvisioner and ELITE, which generate from a single exemplar image without training, show limited understanding of the target concept.
+As visualized in Figure~\ref{fig:qual_object}, our method maintains high subject fidelity while strictly adhering to prompts.
+In contrast, DreamBooth often entangles background elements (e.g., red bricks) and replicates reference compositions.
+Our selective transformation of the subject demonstrates that token separation effectively disentangles the target concept.
+While Custom Diffusion and DisenBooth offer high text alignment, they lack fidelity and often ignore the subject in complex prompts.
+Conversely, our method preserves intricate details even under challenging conditions.
+Tuning-free methods, such as DisEnvisioner and ELITE, show limited conceptual understanding.

 \paragraph{Abstract Style Personalization.}